smarticoai/public-api/docs/interfaces/TMiniGamePlayResult.md

 • **err\_code**: [`SAWSpinErrorCode`](../enums/SAWSpinErrorCode.md)

-Name of the mini-game template, translated to the user language
+Error code that represents outcome of the game play attempt.
+Game succeed to be played in case err_code is 0

 ___